 Anyone who has ridden the old EFI Bonneville or Scrambler, or the newer 900cc liquid-cooled engines, and still had a bit of a need for speed may have thought “Well, that’s very nice.
 Now, give me one of those with more of everything!!“

 My first attraction to the 1200cc engine was the torque curve and power band.
 This is an engine that makes most of its torque from about 3000 rpm.
-And while its redline is a technical 8K, power starts dropping around 7K, leading to a natural shift point of somewhere around there when you’re riding it hard.
+And while it has redline of a technical 8000 rpm, power starts dropping around 7000, leading to a natural shift point of somewhere around there when you’re riding it hard.

 Not quite.
 Even though I was attracted to the not-too-narrow and not-too-wide powerband, in reality, I ended up riding it around 5-6,000 rpm casually around town for it to feel alive.
 This is fine, but it’s alarmingly high (I can tell, as it’s above the middle part of the gauge).
 It was odd.
 It didn’t feel fast.

 Of course, the Speed Twin did have lots of torque.
 At anywhere above 4,000 rpm I could grab the throttle and feel the weight tip back.
+Power wheelies are easy in first and not difficult in second gear.
 I didn’t have to downshift in everyday riding, though I couldn’t quite lug it around in high gears and low RPMs, like I can with four-cylinder naked bikes.
 (It didn’t stall, but it grumbled a bit.)